 The accomplishment of early objectives lay a solid foundation for high-level influence and emphasized the continued development of philosophical approach, policy statements, organizational capacity; being seated at all relevant policy tables; and collaboration with other professional organizations both within and outside of laboratory medicine.

-Current objectives address coverage, payment and regulatory challenges, as well as increasing member involvement in advocacy activities.
+Current objectives address reimbursement (i.e., coverage, payment and coding) and regulatory challenges; collaborating with patient advocacy groups and facilitating member involvement in advocacy activities.

 Goal: To influence behavior and provide high quality molecular pathology educational offerings.